JuliusFrontzek/ad_meal_prep_control/README.md

 - Once completed, open the directory 'plot_generation', choose the scenario you want to plot
 - If you want to include the MPC predictions into the plot, open the directory 'Controller output plotting' and choose the scenario you want to plot
 - Run the script
+- the resulting plots will be stored in ad_meal_prep_control/scenarios/results/plots/{Scenario 1;Scenario 2; Sensitivity}.
+Note that (incomplete) plots based only on the status of Julius' master's thesis are additionally saved in ad_meal_prep_control/scenarios/results/plots.

 ## Additional information